PeterSparks-lab/cs30-major-project/beta-testing.md

 - character might be a bit fast, the items were hard to pick up at times
 - The controls I figured out was wasd to move and spacebar to drop

-## Person 2
+## Ben
-- other things to change
+- very good
+- bug with entering red castle